-To insert a CD/DVD, simply slide the disc into the disc slot with label-side facing up.
-The busy indicator will light up while data is being accessed, or while a disc is playing.
-If power is unexpectedly interrupted, insert an object such as a straightened paper clip into the emergency eject hole to eject the disc.
+To insert a CD/DVD, press the open button 1 and carefully place a CD/DVD onto the disc tray with label-side facing up (use just enough force for the disc to click onto the tray's spindle).
+Gently push the CD/DVD tray in until its lock "clicks" and you are ready to start.
+The busy indicator 2 will light up while data is being accessed, or while an audio/video CD, or DVD, is playing.
+If power is unexpectedly interrupted, insert an object such as a straightened paper clip into the emergency eject hole 3 to open the tray.